 Read more about treatment options.

 Healthy eating and keeping active are key ways to manage endometriosis.
-Some women with endometriosis often have a sensitised bowel and find avoiding certain foods helpful.
+Some people with endometriosis have a sensitised bowel and find avoiding certain foods helpful.
 Others find complementary therapies helpful, especially in managing pain.

 About endometriosis Endometriosis, NZ